avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 2. Since leather is a natural fabric, no pieces are identical with respect to size, thickness, and color.
 An expert human sewing machine operator will take these differences into account.
 Therefore the robot required a live video feed which had to be analyzed in real time.

 3. A high speed sewing robot can execute a few thousand stitches per minute.
-On account of torque it takes a few seconds to change speed.
+On account of torque, it takes a few seconds to change speed.
 Making mistakes may cause the machine to make hundreds of unnecessary stitches which could seriously damage the expensive fabric.

-4. Among other things the signs specify minimum and maximum speeds, the sizes of the minimum and maximum overlapping regions, the pattern matching algorithm to be used depending upon the texture and color of the leather, etc.
+4. Among other things, the "road" signs specify minimum and maximum speeds, the sizes of the minimum and maximum overlapping regions, the pattern matching algorithm to be used depending upon the texture and color of the leather, etc.

 5. For example speed is a function of the angular changes, and the complexity of the of the matching algorithm.